keen/keen-js/docs/query.md

     maxAge: 300 // include maxAge as a query parameter to activate Query Caching });
 ```
 `maxAge` is an integer which represents seconds.
 The maximum value for `maxAge` is 129600 seconds or 36 hours.
+Read more about Query Caching in the Keen IO [Data Analysis Docs](https://keen.io/docs/data-analysis/caching/).

 **Tip:** If you want to speed up your queries but maintain freshness, you can cache a year-long query and combine the result with a normal query that calculates the most current day’s answer.